 The others turned smartly in the dark, warned, and scattered home.

 Nwafanim grabbed the goat's horns before it skipped away, whispering, "Sorry."

-He saw now that this tall goat and its brothers had come from the band of savage desert-goats that roamed the boundary-forest along the goatherd's house.
+He saw now this tall goat and its brothers had come from the band of savage desert-goats roaming the boundary-forest along the goatherd's house.
 The animals descended from Longlegs abandoned by escaping Hausa families when the war over Biafra began decades before.

 The elusive goats were also known for their brutal resistance to domestication, biting villagers in the past who had tried to lure them.

 Marveling, Nwafanim shook his head.
 How had the goatherd charmed the brutes?
 It must have taken him endless months.